Australian court upholds ruling for transgender woman, doubles damages against female-only app

 “I’ve brought my case to show trans people that you can be brave and that you can stand up for yourself.
 In the process, I surprised myself at how brave I could be,” she said.

-The decision represents a significant affirmation of protections for trans people, said Alice Taylor, an assistant professor of law at Bond University.
+The decision represents a significant affirmation of protections for trans people, said Assistant Professor of Law Alice Taylor from Bond University.

 The court has made clear that the Australia’s Sex Discrimination Act “is intended to eliminate discrimination on the basis of gender identity, and that this protection should be applied as broadly as possible.”

-Lawyers for Grover did not immediately respond to a Reuters request for comment.
+Lawyers for Ms Grover did not immediately respond to a Reuters request for comment.

-Grover appealed and Tickle also cross-appealed, seeking a declaration of direct discrimination and greater damages.
+Ms Grover appealed and Ms Tickle also cross-appealed, seeking a declaration of direct discrimination and greater damages.

 The judges also agreed with the lower court that the app, which markets itself as a safe online space for women, did not qualify as a “special measure” under the Sex Discrimination Act intended to promote equality between men and women.
 REUTERS